Random models for singular SPDEs

-We will use as a workhorse a refinement due to Bruned \& Nadeem \cite{BN1} of a result of Hairer \& Quastel \cite{HairerQuastel} giving some scaling bounds on Feynman graphs -- Theorem A.3 therein.
-We need such a refinement as renormalisations of the type \eqref{Hairer_Quastel_reno} (two incoming edges on a subdivergent diagram) are not covered by the Hairer-Quastel convergence theorem \cite{HairerQuastel}.
-We will use it in our setting to deal with the mirror graphs that come from estimating the terms $\big\Vert\bbE\big[ \big\langle d^k\overline{\sf \Pi}^\epsilon_z\tau , \varphi_z^\lambda\big\rangle\big]\big\Vert$.
-We restrict its statement to our setting, in which our graphs always have two green vertices, with each of them attached to the remainder of the graph by one green edge that represents integration against a scaled test function $\varphi^\lambda$.
-Except from the green edges each edge $ e = (e_+,e_-) $ in our graphs represents a kernel of the form
+We will use as our workhorse a refinement due to Bruned \& Nadeem \cite{BN1} of a result of Hairer \& Quastel \cite{HairerQuastel} giving some scaling bounds on Feynman graphs -- Theorem A.3 of \cite{HairerQuastel}.
+We need such a refinement as renormalisations of the type \eqref{Hairer_Quastel_reno} (two incoming edges on a subdivergent diagram) are not covered by the convergence theorem of Hairer \& Quastel.
+We will use this refinement in our setting to deal with the mirror graphs that come from estimating the terms $\Vert\bbE[ \langle d^k\overline{\sf \Pi}^\epsilon_z\tau , \varphi_z^\lambda\rangle]\Vert$ with $1<\vert k\vert_{\frak{s}} < \vert\tau\vert_\zeta$.

+We restrict its statement to our setting, in which our graphs ${\bf G} = ({\bf V},{\bf E})$ always have two green vertices, with each of them attached to the remainder of the graph by one green edge; the latter represent integration against a scaled test function $\varphi^\lambda$.
+Except from the green edges, each edge $ e = (e_+,e_-) $ in our graphs represents a kernel of the form

-a Taylor remainder of the function $K_e(\cdot - z_{e_-})$ around an edge-dependent poin $z_{v_e}$.
-Note the strict inequality $<r_e$, so there is no Taylor expansion at all if $r_e=0$.
+the Taylor remainder of an edge-dependent function $K_e(\cdot - z_{e_-})$ around an edge-dependent point $z_{v_e}$.
+Note the strict inequality $<r_e$ in the right hand side of \eqref{Taylor_expansion}, so there is no Taylor expansion at all if $r_e=0$.
 We will have